 Photo by Negative Space from Pexels

 You went to the trouble of building a PWA; why not get more engagement for your trouble?
-Web push notifications boost user engagement and retention by communicating with them when they aren’t using your web app, maintaining a connection between the user and your company.
+Web push notifications boost user engagement and retention by communicating with them when they aren’t using your web app, maintaining a connection between the user and your company, especially for mobile users across various operating systems.

 Push notifications are helpful for many reasons, but the most compelling benefits are:

-• Personalization: Did you know PWAs can leverage user data for personalization?
+- Personalization: Did you know PWAs can leverage user data for personalization?
 With just a few data points, you can send personalized notifications based on user preferences, past behaviors, or location.
-This makes notifications way more engaging, increasing users' likelihood of engaging with you.
+This makes notifications way more engaging, increasing users’ likelihood of engaging with you.
+Additionally, offline functionality ensures that users can receive and interact with notifications even without an internet connection.

 Photo by baranq from Shutterstock

 Once you’ve created your PWA, it’s time to set up push notifications.
-Follow these five steps to set up basic push notifications.
+MagicBell makes it extremely simple simple to implement and start sending push notifications.

 1. Nail the Requirements First